Holographic fluids: a thermodynamic road to quantum physics

-The organisation of the paper will be the following.
-In the second section, the nonequilibrium thermodynamics of Korteweg fluids is treated with the Liu procedure in an Eulerian, laboratory frame of reference.
-The spacetime aspects are best shown in this way, and the covariance of the final form, the entropy production, is apparent then.
-Then the third section presents the classical, heuristic treatment in a Lagrangian, comoving frame.
-Then Gibbs relation and the divergence separation are much simpler, and the comparison to the Liu procedure is instructive to justify their proper usage and meaning.
-The third section specifies the previous results towards quantum mechanics and analyses the conditions when a complex field, a wave function, can represent a Korteweg fluid.
-It is shown that the Bohm potential is either the consequence of the wave function representation or, at the same time, the consequence of multiparticle separability: the relation of multiplicative representation of probabilistic independence and additive representation of thermodynamic independence.
-Finally, the discussion highlights further aspects of the theoretical framework and some consequences.
-It is argued that there is a novel thermodynamic method of quantisation that works without a Hamiltonian structure of the evolution equations and applicable to dissipative evolution equations as well.
+The remainder of this paper is organized as follows.
+Section 2 treats the nonequilibrium thermodynamics of Korteweg fluids with the Liu procedure in an Eulerian laboratory frame of reference.
+The spacetime aspects are best shown in this way, and the covariance of the final form (i.e., the entropy production) is apparent.
+Section 3 presents the classical, heuristic treatment in a Lagrangian comoving frame via divergence separation, based on the Gibbs relation.
+A comparison of the divergence separation method and Liu procedure is instructive in understanding their proper usage and meaning.
+Section 4 discusses the previous results in the context of quantum mechanics and analyzes the conditions under which a complex field and a wave function can represent a Korteweg fluid.
+It is shown that the Bohm potential is either the consequence of the wave function representation or, at the same time, the consequence of separability of independent particles.
+That separability connects the multiplicative representation of probabilistic independence and additive representation of thermodynamic independence.
+Finally, Section 5 discusses additional aspects of the theoretical framework and some consequences.
+We argue that there is a novel thermodynamic method of quantisation that works without a Hamiltonian structure of the evolution equations and is applicable to dissipative evolution equations as well.